 This pie makes a great addition to the holiday dessert buffet with its light, comforting taste.

-Hey, I’m not calling it a light as in low-calorie pie, I’m just saying it tastes light.
-It doesn’t leave you feeling like you’ve stuffed yourself to the point you look like the Macy’s Thanksgiving Parade balloons.
+I’m not calling it a light as in low-calorie pie, I’m just saying it tastes light.
+It doesn’t have a heavy texture or taste and you usually don’t feel “stuffed” after eating it.

 Since it is so easy and quietly elegant, it really makes the perfect pie to serve anytime though.
-No need to save this baby just for the holidays.
+No need to save this beauty just for the holidays.

 Here’s my Buttermilk Pie recipe.
 I can’t wait to hear how you love it.